Sylius/Sylius/bundles/SyliusProductBundle/forms.rst

 Miscellaneous fields
 --------------------

-There are few more form types, which can become useful when integrating the bundle into your app.
+There are a few more form types, which can become useful when integrating the bundle into your app.

 ``sylius_product_property`` is a form which is used to set the product properties (and their values).
 It has 2 fields, the property choice field and a value input.

-``sylius_property_choice`` is a ready to use select field, with a list of all Properties from database.
+``sylius_property_choice`` is a ready-to-use select field, with a list of all Properties from database.

 ``sylius_product_to_identifier`` can be used to render a text field, which will transform the value into a product.